Product Growth

 How many are there?

-Of the 37,915 PM jobs worldwide on LinkedIn, 929 of those jobs are “AI” Product Manager job (2.4%).
+Of the 37,915 Product Manager jobs worldwide on LinkedIn, 929 are AI Product Manager roles — that’s 2.4% of the total.

-How does this compare to other specializations?
+How does that stack up against other specializations?

-Growth: 1,019 (2.7%)
+• Growth PM: 1,019 (2.7%)

-Platform: 505 (1.3%)
+• Platform PM: 505 (1.3%)

 Again — there’s really limited data.
 So I took 50 job postings in each of the four main specializations to compare the stats1: